FAIMS/map-digitisation/README.md

 This module will be part of the **FAIMS Demo library** on our publicly accessible Demo server (http://demo.fedarch.org/).

 ## This module contains the following FAIMS features:
--map view tab that renders geotiffs and vectors (sqlite) -manual feature creation
+*map view tab that renders geotiffs and vectors (sqlite) *manual feature creation
--automatic coordinate extraction from raster layer
+*automatic coordinate extraction from raster layer *data capture from GPS enabled

 ## This module can be used with no or minor modification for:
-digitisation of any maps, pending the adjustment of EPSG to local area
+*digitisation of any maps, pending the adjustment of EPSG to local area *feature ground truthing

 ## Contact info:
 For more details about the TRAP digitisation project please contact **adela@fedarch.org**.